nadavyigal/influancers-hub-/README.md

 3. Create a Firestore database
 4. Set up Firebase Storage
 5. Create the necessary Firestore indexes for queries

+## AI Assistant

+The platform includes an AI Assistant powered by [Agency Swarm](https://github.com/VRSEN/agency-swarm), which provides:

+- Content creation assistance (ideas, writing, review)
+- Influencer management (research, campaign planning, outreach)
+- Analytics and insights

+To use the AI Assistant:
+1. Navigate to the AI Assistant page
+2. Enter your OpenAI API key
+3. Select a team based on your needs
+4. Describe your request
+5. Review and implement the suggestions

+For more details, see the [Agency Swarm integration documentation](lib/agency-swarm/README.md).

 ## License